NB! Read the Terms until point 10.4 after what You can confirm. To read move to the text and use scroll bar.

 - 4. Service ‘DIRECTLY FROM OWNER ads’

 4.1.
-On the Portal Clients may publish ads related to purchasing, selling and renting of Objects.
+On the Portal Clients may publish purchase requests, ads related to selling and renting of Objects.
 The Portal Administrator has the right to charge a fee for the publication of DIRECTLY FROM OWNER ads, and any auxiliary services related thereto.

 4.2.
 Bids made in response to sales or rental ads are not binding on the Seller.

 4.3.
 A DIRECTLY FROM OWNER ad is active on the Portal for 1 month, or another period stated in the ad.
 A DIRECTLY FROM OWNER ad is made accessible to users of the Portal within 72 hours after the ad has been submitted to the Portal.
-A DIRECTLY FROM OWNER ad is made accessible to holders of paid package of the Map App immediately after it is submitted.
+Users of the fee-charging Map App packages have access to DIRECTLY FROM OWNER ads immediately after they are submitted.

 4.4.
 On the Portal any DIRECTLY FROM OWNER ads are marked with a special tag ‘DIRECTLY FROM OWNER’, and are displayed in the Map App as a separate map layer.